blechta/pardiso-matlab-recipes/README.rst

 =======

 BSD 2-clause.
-Note that this license only applies to the recipes of this repository and in no way applies to source code and binaries it downloads, builds and links.
+Note that this license only applies to the recipes in this repository and in no way applies to source codes and binaries downloaded, built, linked, and installed by these recipes.

 Authors
 =======